amna-noor1/Password-Generator/README.md

-# Password-Generator
+# 🔐 Random Password Generator (Python)

-This beginner Python project generates secure passwords with a custom length.
-It uses random combinations of letters, numbers, and symbols.
-A great way to learn the random and string modules.
+This script creates secure and random passwords using letters, numbers, and symbols.
+The user selects the desired password length, and a strong password is instantly generated.

+## 🔧 Features
+- User input for length
+- Secure character mixing
+- Uses `string` and `random` modules

+## 💡 Great for learning:
+- Loops
+- String handling
+- Random selection

+## 👩‍💻 Author
+Project by **Amna Noor**
+💡 Beginner Python Developer
+🎓 Student at PIAIC (AI & Robotic Engineering)
+📫 Contact: amna2009noor@gmail.com